-It’s Seahawks’ mock draft time: Taking a guess at how all 7 rounds could play out for Seattle
+NFL mock draft: predicting how all seven picks could play out for the Seahawks

 My pick: OT Isaiah Wilson, Georgia.

-Comment: Seattle added two free agent tackles in free agency — Brandon Shell and Cedrig Ogbuehi.
-But they are one two- and one-year contracts, respectively, and with Duane Brown also now having just two years left on his deal, adding a young tackle to the mix would seem a priority, especially in a year when the draft is regarded as especially good in offensive tackles.
-Wilson is huge, measuring 6-6-and-a-half, 350 pounds at the combine, and regarded as better right now as a run blocker than in protection.
+Comment: Seattle added two free-agent tackles in free agency — Brandon Shell and Cedrig Ogbuehi.
+But they are two- and one-year contracts, respectively, and with Duane Brown also now having just two years left on his deal, adding a young tackle to the mix would seem a priority, especially in a year the draft is regarded as especially good in offensive tackles.
+Wilson is huge, measuring 6-6 and 350 pounds at the combine, and regarded as better as a run blocker than in protection.
 All of which makes him sound like a good project to groom for a year or two behind the vets.

 Third round (No. 101)